Vonng/pigsty/docs/v-infra.md

 ### `proxy_env`

 In some areas where there is an "Internet block", some software downloads may be affected.
-For example, when accessing the official PostgreSQL source from mainland China, the download speed may only be a few KB per second.
+For example, when accessing the official PostgreSQL from mainland China, the download speed may only be a few KB per second.

 With the right HTTP proxy, it is possible to reach several MB per second.
 So if you have a proxy server, please configure it via `proxy_env`, example is as follows: